 I remember the first time I visited a Moroccan hammam, back before the internet contained all the world’s knowledge.
 It was a local hammam in a small town well outside the tourist district.
-As I walked through the door, I suddenly realized I had no idea what to expect.
+As I walked through the door, I suddenly realized I had no idea what to expect from a hammam.

 What should I wear inside the hammam?
 What did a hammam treatment entail?
 Did I need a towel?
 A scrubbie?
 Soap?
 Was I even welcome there?

 After being dragged through the process by a local woman with whom I shared not one word of common language, I realized it would have been much more fun if I’d come prepared.